phillbaker/analytics-js-rails/README.md

     config.assets.precompile += %w( analytics.js )

-You can now use rickshaw in your app.
+You can now use Analytics.js in your app.

 ## Version